|Health Care Advocacy:||We will be an open, unbiased advocate of health care that is valued by the community and meets the needs of clinic patients.|

 |Social Responsibility:||We will be a transparent organization open to any and all, while being good stewards of the clinics resources.|

-The vision of the Greater Killeen Free Clinic is to provide health services that offer a comprehensive approach toward health; to build innovative partnerships; and to become an advocate for those who have limited access to health care services.
+The Greater Killeen Community Clinic is a viable and innovative community partner in offering a comprehensive approach toward health, and a strong advocate for those who have limited or no access to health care services.

 In 1993 a needs assessment of social service clients in Killeen showed that transportation and affordable medical care were their top needs.
 A task force was formed to create a clinic for the Killeen area.
 Many community leaders, medical practitioners, and other concerned citizens brought the idea to fruition in less than a year.
 In November, 1994 the clinic began its operations on a Thursday evening.